chauff/cse1500-web-transcripts/README.md

     - Chapters 1-4 and chapter 13 of [The Book of CSS3: A developer's guide to the future of web design](https://nostarch.com/css3_2e) by Peter Gasston (2nd edition, 2014).
     - To make sense of CSS positioning, take a look [here](https://alistapart.com/article/css-positioning-101).
     - If you want to look behind the scenes, read Mozilla's blog post on their [CSS engine Quantum CSS](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
+  - Relevant scientific papers:
+    - Meyerovich, L.A. and Bodik, R., 2010, April.
+[Fast and parallel webpage layout](https://dl.acm.org/citation.cfm?id=1772763) In Proceedings of the 19th international conference on World wide web (pp. 711-720).
+ACM.

 - **Lecture 6** ([2018/19 transcript](Lecture-6.md), [2017/18 slides](https://chauff.github.io/documents/webdb-2017-18/web-nodejs-continued.pdf)) on **advanced Node.js**: Node.js modules (`module.exports`, `require`), middleware, routing, regular expressions, templating with EJS
   - Required readings: *none*